TsienJin/Smeepy/README.md

 # Smeepy
-Simple, Lightweight, Platform that provides APIs & Software as a service.
+Simple, Lightweight, Platform that provides APIs & Software as a service for individual developers, small teams, and small businesses.

 ---